hpi-swa-teaching/CalDavClient/packages/SCM-Core.package/SCMNewColorPickerMorph.class/README.md

 A NewColorPickerMorph is a new widget for choosing colors in Morphic.
-This is a slightly modified version.